pritesh-ranjan/Azure-DevOps/README.md

 ## What is DevOps?
 _DevOps_ is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high velocity when compared to traritional development practices. [*Source*](https://aws.amazon.com/devops/what-is-devops/)
+DevOps fills the gap between **Dev**elopment and **Op**eration**s**.
 <br>
 In traditional development approach, there are separate teams for development, testing, deployment and management of the application.
-And these teams were isolated from each other.
-But now in DevOps, all these teams work together resulting in faster development and better product.
+And these teams work in an isolated manner.
+But now with the advent of DevOps, all these teams work together in entire SDLC to ensure the quality of the product and efficient product development.
-Now the developers upload the code into source control and commit it, the testers build and test it.
+The developers upload the code into source control, and  the testers build and test it.
 If there are eny defects/failed test cases, the developers can fix it and update the repository.
-The developers, testers and operations can work together as a team and efficiency is improved.
+The developers, testers and operations can work together and efficiency is improved.

 ## What is Azure? <img align="right" src="resources/azure_logo.jpg?raw=true">
 Azure is a cloud computing platform from Microsoft.
 It is used by developers, IT professionals and companies to build, deploy, and manage applications.